 For millions of Americans, owning a home is the grandest symbol of having accomplished the illusion of the “American Dream”.
 Being a homeowner signifies success, financial stability and responsibility.
 I too had the indoctrinated belief to become a homeowner and felt great pride signing all the papers on closing day.
 Unfortunately, that bliss was short-lived.

 My former husband and I had been renters a few years before the thought ever crossed our minds to look into the prospect of home-ownership.
-Mostly out of curiosity, we decided to meet with a mortgage lender to see what qualifications (if any) we needed and see what the whole lending process entailed.
+Mostly out of curiosity, we decided to meet with a mortgage lender and the accountant Loveland to see what qualifications (if any) we needed and see what the whole lending process entailed.

 We set up an appointment with a small local mortgage lender who was sly and charming and offered us a loan right off the bat given that we were both employed and our credit checks came back with decent scores.
 But the amount of the loan was not calculated right away.
 We left the meeting overly elated that we too could enter into the world of the elite.
 Our hard work was paying off.
 Our savings was enough.
 We would be homeowners.

 We were so disillusioned and eager to have a home of our own for ourselves and our two small children that we short-sightedly signed onto a mortgage that was affordable, but still a heavy financial burden.
 I was not convinced by the lender to take on a sub-prime 80/20 loan, interest only or a no-doc loan as was originally pitches to us when we first applied.
 Instead, a conventional loan was readily available with 0% down and we dove head first into it at the worst possible time: the summer of 2008, only a few months before the housing market crash.